-4. REQUIREMENTS
+4 REQUIREMENTS.

-- a.
+a.
 Nuclear Explosive Safety Program.
-NEOs require special consideration because of the potentially unacceptable consequences of an accident or unauthorized act.
-The NES program outlined in this section supports the requirement that NEOs must be designed and conducted in a manner that meets the NES Standards of DOE O 452.1D or successor directive.
-It includes the following: NES Rules (NESRs, general and supplemental), formal NES evaluations, fundamental NEO process requirements (procedures, facilities, equipment, and people), requirements for onsite and offsite transportation (mobile NEOs), sustaining requirements (positive verification, change control and configuration management), requirements for nuclear explosive-like assemblies (NELAs), and permanent marking of nuclear explosives and NELAs. - (1) General Nuclear Explosive Safety Rules (NESRs).
+NEOs require special consideration because of the consequences of an accident or unauthorized act.
+The NES program outlined in this section supports the requirement that NEOs must be designed and conducted in a manner that meets the NES Standards of DOE O 452.1, current version.
+It includes the following: Nuclear Explosive Safety Rules (NESRs), general and supplemental; formal NES evaluations; fundamental NEO process requirements (procedures, facilities, equipment, and people); requirements for onsite and offsite transportation (mobile NEOs); sustaining requirements (positive verification, change control, and configuration management); requirements for nuclear explosive-like assemblies (NELAs); and permanent marking of nuclear explosives and NELAs.

+- (1) General NESRs.
 The general NESRs set forth in this paragraph are mandatory for all NEOs. - (a) Nuclear Explosive Safety Evaluation.
-NEOs must not be performed until a NES evaluation has been completed and findings for which a NES standard has not been met have been closed. - (b) Nuclear Explosive Operating Procedures.
-NEOs must be performed in accordance with approved written procedures.

-(c) One-Point Safety.

-- Tooling and equipment must be evaluated to ensure that their use does not cause a one-point safety violation of a nuclear explosive certified to be one-point safe. - If it is determined that a nuclear explosive no longer meets the one-point safety criteria, all assembly/disassembly production plant operations (including onsite transportation) and offsite transportation with that nuclear explosive must be discontinued in a safe manner.
-Before operations with that nuclear explosive can be resumed, a path forward must be developed, a NES evaluation must be completed and findings for which a NES standard has not been met must be closed. - NEOs involving a nuclear explosive not certified to be onepoint safe must be conducted at the Nevada National Security Site (NNSS), except as authorized in accordance with paragraph 4a(1)(c)2, above.
+NEOs must not be performed until a NES evaluation has been completed and findings indicating a NES standard has not been met have been closed. - (b) Nuclear Explosive Operating Procedures.
+NEOs must be performed in accordance with approved, written procedures. - (c) One-Point Safety. - 1 Tooling and equipment must be evaluated to ensure that their intended use on an NE certified to be one-point safe does not cause an NE or equipment configuration that is not one-point safe. - 2 If it is determined that a nuclear explosive no longer meets the one-point safety criteria, all production plant operations (including assembly, disassembly, and onsite transportation) and offsite transportation with that nuclear explosive must be discontinued in a safe manner.
+Before operations with that nuclear explosive can be resumed, a path forward must be developed, a NES evaluation must be completed, and findings indicating a NES standard has not been met must be closed.